NorthropGrumman/seaside-gradle-plugins/README.md

     seasideRelease {
             dependsOn subprojects*.build
-            uploadArtifacts = true //'false' would be useful if you don't want to publish release to nexus push = true //'false' would be useful when triggering the release task on a local repository versionSuffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives tagPrefix = 'v' // 'r' or '' (empty) could be useful alternatives }
+            uploadArtifacts = true //'false' would be useful if you don't want to publish release to nexus also false for dry runs push = true //'false' would be useful when triggering the release task on a local repository also false for dry runs commitChanges = true // false also false for dry runs versionSuffix = '-SNAPSHOT' // '.DEV' or '' (empty) could be useful alternatives tagPrefix = 'v' // 'r' or '' (empty) could be useful alternatives }